olicea/about/README.md

 ## What do I expect from myself?

-* I smy team the best it can be?
+* Is my team the best it can be?
 * Am I doing the best I can do?
 * Are we shipping a great product?
 * Am I unblocking my team?